-The College of William and Mary makes digital versions of collections accessible in the following situations:
+The William & Mary makes digital versions of collections accessible in the following situations:

 - They are in the public domain

-- The rights are owned by The College of William and Mary
+- The rights are owned by William & Mary

-- The College of William and Mary has permission to make them accessible
+- William & Mary has permission to make them accessible

 - We make them accessible for education and research purposes as a legal fair use, or